dearbuckwheat/dearbuckwheat/README.md

 ### About me
 - 👋 Hey!
-I'm Sasha and I'm self-taught Data Scientist
+I'm Sasha and I'm junior Data Scientist
 -    :shipit: I enjoy digging into the data, visualizing and looking for hidden patterns, generating features for models and training them.
 - :mortar_board: You can see here my educational and pet-projects